-If you are currently a GB-importer (i.e. you obtain substances or mixtures from outside of the EU) or a GB manufacturer and you have already submitted a notification to ECHA in accordance with Articles 39 and 40 of CLP, before the transition period you donot have to submit another notification in GB for those substances.
-We understand from the UK authority that where the new GB importer was part of an EU to GB supply chain (as a downstream user or a distributor) that was in place on 31 December 2020, and the information already notified to ECHA by the manufacturer or importer elsewhere in that supply chain can be relied on as accurate, no renotification is needed to HSE.
-However, the legal obligation to demonstrate that the hazard information and labelling is correct will rest with the new importer if challenged by an enforcing authority.
+If you are currently a GB-importer (i.e. you obtain substances or mixtures from outside of the EU) or a GB manufacturer and you have already submitted a notification to ECHA in accordance with Articles 39 and 40 of CLP, before the transition period you do not have to submit another notification in GB for those substances.
+We understand from the UK authority that where the new GB importer was part of an EU to GB supply chain (as a downstream user or a distributor) that was in place on 31 December 2020, and the information already notified to ECHA by the manufacturer or importer elsewhere in that supply chain can be relied on as accurate, no renotification and labelling is correct will rest with the new importer if challenged by an enforcing authority.
 Where new supply chains are established from 1 January 2021, notification to HSE will be needed by GB based manufacturers and importers.
 Where the hazard information changes, a new notification to HSE will be needed.
+Notifications need to be made using the GB notification web form.
+Further guidance is available here.